suchan5/Project-2/README.md

 * House Quiz section is strategically placed below the Search Character section so that the users can utilize the Search Character section above for hints.
 * Dementor Game secton comes the next in order to maintain users' interest.
 Users can play game by clicking the flying Dementors to get rid of them and win the game.
 * Ask About Qudditch section is placed at the bottom of the website as this is the informative section with text which involes the least interaction with users.
-# UX Design
+# UI/UX Design
-This website is created with a focus on UX that is:
+This website is created with a focus on UI/UX that is:
 1. Simple & clear :

 - This is achieved by giving consistency in clear visual style throughout the website by grouping information into four different themes and sections.
 Also, I give enough spacing(padding and margin) for better readability of the contents.